alyssaw90/event-site/README.md

 * Move map to use AngularJS $http

-* Add to start and build tasks to clean browserified files after babilifying
+* move upload folder to root and fix the dependent file paths

+* remove all 99lime CSS and move to WebCore/bootstrap

+* move custom.js functions into all pages directive